bleaktwig/yuadrem-wiki/docs/index.md

 These two gods were ever locked in combat, yet none could take the upper hand.
 This conflict became known as the War of Spring.

 To aid in the eternal conflict, Et created the humes<!-- TODO.
-Link. -->, a kin as pliable and adaptable as the god.
+Link. -->, a kin as malleable as the god.
 Et bestowed upon humes Apomantics<!-- TODO.
 Link. -->, and taught them to wage war using Word.
 Om in turn created marsets<!-- TODO.
 Link. -->, a smaller kin able to traverse the forests of Et's children with ease.
 The marsets were gifted Chromology<!-- TODO.
 Link. -->, and fought using Color.